mohammadalihumayun/spatial_AE/README.md

 The dataset is then segregated into unlabaled set for unsupervised AE training and the labeled set for  supervised KWS evaluation.
 The mean anchor vector and corresponding postion scalars are computed using cosine distances in features space using scipy.
-The deeplearning models are implemented in tensorflow.kers and are imported as modules from `dlmodels.py` file. multiple iterations are run for training and evaluation of the proposed as well as benchmark model and the results are saved as csv file named 'results.csv' in the earlier selected results directory.
+The deeplearning models are implemented in tensorflow.kers and are imported as modules from `dlmodels.py` file.
+Training and evaluation of the proposed as well as benchmark model are repeated for the selected number of iterations and the results are saved as csv file named 'results.csv' in the earlier selected results directory.
 The 'results.csv' stores the results in following format

 |wercm|cmpresi|cmrecal|cmavpresi|cmavrecal|wer_v_p|appresi|aprecal|apavpresi|apavrecal|